 Certificate in Economic Development & Growth

-A choice of three electives rounds out the certificate and can be chosen in areas such infrastructure, housing and community development, performance management, development projects, and contracting.
 Upon completing the certificate, students will be prepared to work in a wide range of organizations ranging from commerce departments to independent authorities to nonprofits assisting development growth.

 Disclosure Information Required by the U.S. Department of Education for Gainful Employment Programs

 11-9141 Property, Real Estate, and Community Association Managers

 Tuition is charged on a per course basis.
 Rates and fees are viewable on